-UNC shooting; trooper shoots man in Raleigh: Triangle homicide tracker
+UNC shooting; trooper shoots man in Raleigh, 3 dead in Durham: Triangle homicide tracker

 Durham police responded to a ShotSpotter alert around 1:30 a.m.
 Saturday and found a man suffering a gunshot wound between Mallard Avenue and Neville Street.
 The area is off North Elizabeth Street near downtown Durham.

-The man was taken to a local hospital and later died from his injuries.
+The man died at the hospital from his injuries.

 There is no known motive for the shooting, and as of Monday morning, Durham police have not identified the man.